Freezing of embryos

 Before freezing the embryos, you must concede your written agreement to freezing and storing and declare that you consent to applying terms and conditions.

 Embryos may only be thawed and applied if you give your written consent for the procedure.

 Viable surplus embryos (25% of total embryos) can be frozen if they are suitable.

-All surplus fertilized eggs will be cultured to the blastocyst stage.
-Only blastocysts with regular and stable divisions can sustain freezing.
-From the frozen blastocysts about 5-10 % will be damaged during freezing/warming.
+All surplus embryos will be cultured to the blastocyst stage.
+Only blastocysts with regular and stable divisions can survive freezing.
+About 5-10 % of the frozen blastocysts will be damaged during the freezing/warming process.

-The blastocysts will be defrosted on the day prior to the scheduled transfer to the uterus.
-The chance to become pregnant with frozen and warmed blastocysts is equal to transfer of fresh embryos.
+The blastocysts will be warmed on the day prior to the scheduled transfer into the uterus.
+The chance to become pregnant with frozen/warmed blastocysts is the same as with the transfer of fresh embryos.